 - A two-factor app that sends requests to your phone with a simple approve/deny option for logins after you enter your username and password

-- A hardware key that you plug into a USB port (I use the Yubikey, $20 on Amazon and works with Google, Facebook, Twitter, Dropbox, and more.)
+- A hardware key that you plug into a USB port (I use the Yubikey, $25 and works with Google, Facebook, Twitter, Dropbox, and more.)

-One point to remember: when enabling two-factor authentication, you are often provided with “backup codes” in case you can’t get to your phone, or your phone isn’t working – if you’re prompted to save these, actually save them somewhere safe.
+One point to remember: when enabling two-factor authentication, you are often provided with “backup codes” in case you can’t get to your phone, or your phone isn’t working.
+Save them somewhere safe.
 Print them and lock them away, or keep them in a safe place on your computer.

 One big cause of online accounts being taken over is password re-use.
 If John uses his favorite password on all of his online accounts and one of them gets hacked, that password can now be used to log in to any of his other accounts with little to no effort.